dviramontes/dviramontes.github.io/resources/templates/md/posts/2016-02-15-first-post.md

 While you might be thinking:
 > well, isn't this comparing apples to oranges?

-JavaScript and ClojureScript're are, after all, different languages.
+JavaScript and ClojureScript are, after all, different languages.

-To which I would say that as long as they are both sold to us as a general way to do function composition; we can compare them to see if one is *better* suited for a particular set of problems more than the other (Note: this will not be a comparison of space/time operation or language implementation, there are better places to find that sort of thing).
+To which I would say that as long as they are both sold to us as data transformation functions, we can compare them for their power of abstraction.
+Moreover, [ClojureScript is a hosted language on top of JavaScript](http://clojure.org/about/clojurescript), so it ought to be able to do all of the things that JavaScript can do plus some, as we'll see later on.

 On the surface they promise to solve similar problems: